 North Carolina’s Brunswick Islands has the sandy beaches, vacation rental homes with ocean views, golf courses and other amenities you expect along our state’s 300-mile coast.
 But the region's claims to fame, including a distinctive style of seafood, wildlife and history, make it a destination you must experience to appreciate.

 You’ll come across plenty of creatures while floating among ancient cypress trees on a boat tour at The Swamp Park.
 You'll also trace the footsteps of President George Washington, who crossed here in 1791 while fulfilling a promise to visit all of the young country.
-Change your perspective by challenging the center’s more than 1 mile of zip lines or attempting its Aerial Adventure Park’s 53 obstacles.
+Change your perspective by challenging the center’s more than 1.25 miles of zip lines or attempting its Aerial Adventure Park’s 53 obstacles.

 The Brunswick Islands is one of the most special places on Earth, and that’s no truer than in late fall through early spring.
 The beaches here share one distinctive characteristic: an east-west orientation.
 That means when the sun is low in the southern sky, you can watch it rise and set over the ocean without ever moving your beach chair.

 Speaking of tradition, for more than a half-century, the sound of wooden boards rattling under car tires meant you were crossing the Sunset Beach swinging bridge, the last of its kind on the East Coast.
-Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Sunset Beach Swing Bridge and Museum.
+Though it was replaced by the faster and taller Mannon C. Gore Bridge in 2011, you can still experience it at the Old Bridge Historical Society.
 Walk the boards and tour the tender’s house to learn how this once-vital link to the mainland worked.
 Displays also detail the Vesta, a Confederate steamer that grounded and burned nearby while attempting to run a Union blockade in 1864.